rafaelpsjava/test-case-compiler/README.md

-This is an basic sample of how to build a compiler based on Java, can be used to build an software language based on Java language. <br />
+This is an basic sample of how to build a compiler based on Java, can be used to build an software language based on Java software programming language. <br />